Chart Color Schemes

 An assessment of population growth drivers in Mayfield - Warabrook reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on AreaSearch's analysis, Mayfield-Warabrook's population is around 16,116 as of Aug 2025.
-This reflects an increase of 590 people since the 2021 Census which reported a population of 15,526 people.
-The change was inferred from the estimated resident population of 15,965 from ABS as of June 2024 and an additional 294 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,137 persons per square kilometer.
-Mayfield-Warabrook's growth rate of 3.8% since census positions it within 1.0 percentage points of the non-metro area (4.8%).
-Population growth was primarily driven by overseas migration.
+Mayfield-Warabrook's population, as per AreaSearch's analysis, is approximately 16,116 as of August 2025.
+This figure represents an increase of 590 individuals, a rise of 3.8% since the 2021 Census which recorded a population of 15,526.
+The change is inferred from the estimated resident population of 15,965 in June 2024 and an additional 294 validated new addresses since the Census date.
+This results in a population density ratio of 2,137 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Mayfield-Warabrook's growth rate of 3.8% since the census places it within 1.0 percentage point of the non-metro area (4.8%), indicating competitive growth fundamentals.
+Overseas migration was the primary driver of population growth in recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-Future population dynamics anticipate an increase just below the median of national non-metropolitan areas, with the area expected to expand by 2,117 persons to 2041 based on latest numbers, recording a gain of 12.2% in total over the 17 years.
+AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+Future population trends suggest an increase just below the median of national non-metropolitan areas, with Mayfield-Warabrook expected to expand by 2,117 persons by 2041, a total gain of 12.2% over the 17 years.

 Frequently Asked Questions - Population